MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-https.md

 1. Run the [diagnostic tool](admin-diagnostics.md) to send a test HTTPs request.

-Now, you can access R Server's operationalization services securely on https://<webnode-server-name> from your client applications.
+Now, you can access R Server to operationalize analytics securely on https://<webnode-server-name> from your client applications.

 <br />